Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But maybe it's too vast.

-As in "Where do I start finding best backpacking tips?"
+"Where do I start finding the best backpacking tips

-You're probably looking for an outline of backpacking essentials for beginners, and I'm just the woman for the job!
-I've been doing this since forever!!
+You're probably looking for an outline of backpacking essentials, and I'm just the woman for the job!
+I've been doing this since forever (1970).

-Let's break this into 3 "rounds" of backpacking advice:
+Let's break these backpacking essentials into 3 "rounds" of backpacking advice:

-Think about your daily life: food & water, shelter, comfort.
+Think about your daily life based on what you did today: you accessed and enjoyed food & water, shelter, and comfort.

 Which means you'll need a sturdy backpack, and sturdy boots to help your body bear the weight of all of your food, water, shelter, and other gear.

-What you need are the essentials, in a quick list:
+What you need are these backpacking essentials, in this quick list (click links for detailed information):

 You might also need a bear canister or other bear resistant food storage option, depending on where you decide to backpack.